gomorpheus/morpheus-docs/release_notes/compatibility.rst

 Breaking Changes
 ================

-- 5.4.9: |morpheus| 5.4.9 adds the "Provisioning: State" Role permission.
-This permission determines access to the State tab for Terraform-backed Instances and is set to "None" by default.
-On upgrade, only System Admin users will be able to see the State tab for these Instances.
-For other users who should have this access, edit their Roles to include "Provisioning: State" permissions.
 - 5.4.5: Warning: Database indexes added for account_usage and metadata_tag tables.
 Customers with very large account_usage and/or metadata_tag tables (10 million+) may experience slower initial morpheus-ui loading time after upgrading to 5.4.5, as well as additional database load.
 - 5.4.5: 'AVI Load Balancer' renamed to 'NSX Advanced Load Balancer'
 - 5.4.5: Cloud Types disabled by default: Dell, HPE (NOT HPE Oneview), Supermicro and Cloud Foundry.
 Users would still be able to re-enable this clouds in the appliance settings.
 Does not affect existing Clouds.